 However, the heat generated by a cluster rises and thaws out the honey above the cluster.
 By the time they get to the honey, it’s not too cold; it’s not too hard, it’s just right.

 The cool temperatures also reduce the amount of activity in the hive.
-The less they do, the less honey they need.
+The less they do, the less honey they need, keeping winter feeding to a minimum..
 This is the bee equivalent of lying on the sofa with minimal movement.
 This way, although they don’t hibernate, they are pretty inactive.

 When to Start Winterizing Beehives

 You have to make sure the mite count is way down.
-Additionally, the pantry has to be adequately stocked for the bees to make it through the winter.
+Additionally, the pantry has to have adequate food stores for the honey bees to make it through the cold winters.

 Stores can be checked by weighing the box.
-The size of the colony will determine how much honey they need.
+The size of the colony will determine the amount of honey they need.

 In addition to that, the severity of the winter will also determine how much honey they’ll need.
-The more severe the winter, the longer they have to remain indoors.
+During more bitter winters, they may need to stay indoors longer.

 Even when the landscape starts to thaw out, the blooms are still not available to provide nutrition for our little workers.